matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 I am in a comfy chair, and I have got a 3D visor on.

-And then we look at technologies, or libraries, or tools that we want to adopt, and again it is like: ooohh!
-Cool!
+And then we look at technologies, or libraries, or tools that we want to adopt, and again it is like: Ooh, look!
 A benefit.
 I could do this ten seconds faster if I use this.
 Somebody says this has this great characteristic.
 We do not really look at what we are getting along with that.